Kartaverse/.github/profile/README.md

 # Installation

 Kartaverse is an open-source (GNU LGPL/GPL v3) toolset.
 It is distributed through the WSL [Reactor package manager](https://www.steakunderwater.com/wesuckless/viewtopic.php?f=32&t=3067) for Resolve/Fusion.
-Install the Reactor package manager, and then select the Kartaverse/KartaVR category on the left side of the Reactor GUI.
-Then select and install the "KartaVR" and "KartaVR 3rd Party Libraries" packages.
+Install the Reactor package manager, and select the "Kartaverse/KartaVR" category on the left side of the Reactor GUI to access the latest DCTL Fuse based tools.
+Then select and install the "KartaVR" and "KartaVR 3rd Party Libraries" packages if you would like to use the KartaVR scripts and macros.

 # For More Information